Overseas educated dietitians – Examination stage

 The written MCQ Examination in Dietetics will be offered in most major Australian cities and at selected overseas locations via an Exam Clearing House (see location list below).
 The MCQ exams are offered twice a year in March and September.

 Applications for the September 2019 MCQ exam have now closed.
-The next available MCQ exam will be 7 September 2017, applications will close 23 June 2017.
+The next available MCQ exam will be 8 March 2018, applications for the exam will close 20 December 2017.
 To be eligible to sit the exam your application for assessment must be submitted to the DAA by 15 November 2019.
 The MCQ exam will also be offered in September 2020.

 The MCQ examination sittings are organised by an Exam Clearing House, therefore late applications cannot be accepted and a cancellation fee will be applied if candidates withdraw from an exam.